WhatsApp Group Join Now

 Answer: 4

-4. Transcription in eukaryotes is initiated when_______
+4. Transcription in eukaryotes is initiated when

 (1) RNA strand is present